 What are some other elements of a call center contract?

 Before a communications firm begins service, it is essential that the firm and their client determine what services will be rendered.
 Every company has different communications needs, ranging from simple phone answering services to sophisticated, multifaceted communication solutions.
-Obviously, the more involved the service, the more training and preparation involved, which can alter pricing and expected delivery times.
-These are terms that need to be established when putting together a firm agreement, and ensures that both sides are satisfied with the professional relationship.
+Obviously, the more involved the service, the more training, and preparation involved, which can alter pricing and expected delivery times.
+These are terms that need to be established when putting together a firm agreement and ensures that both sides are satisfied with the professional relationship.

 When consulting and putting together a call center contract beforehand, a business owner may realize they can benefit from a communications firm in ways they hadn’t imagined.
 For example, many companies are held back by an inefficient backend that makes scheduling and interoffice communications more difficult.
-A communications firm can untangle these issues, producing a custom backend for the company and ensuring its personnel are always aware of outstanding orders and appointments.
+A communications firm can untangle these issues, producing a custom backend for the company and ensuring its personnel is always aware of outstanding orders and appointments.
 This is a service that is beyond the scope of most communications firms, and it can be quite complex to execute.
-Laying out expected costs and project milestones lets companies choose how their new system is integrated and know how it will perform.
+Laying out the expected costs and project milestones lets companies choose how their new system is integrated and know how it will perform.

 Without a call center contract, a company has little recourse if the firm decides to change pricing suddenly or offer reduced service.
-Even if a firm strongly assures a business that such price or service changes are unlikely, the fact is that with every client, a communications firm has to train its employees, organize personnel, and integrate its own operations with the client’s.
+Even if a firm strongly assures a business that such price or service changes are unlikely, the fact is that with every client, a communications firm has to train its employees, organize personnel, and integrate its own operations with the clients.
 An inexperienced firm will often greatly underestimate the costs associated with these provisions, and the extra cost may be passed on to the business with little explanation.

 This is why Westpark Communications never ties its clients to an extended commitment.
-With nearly 50 years of experience in the field, Westpark has worked with a variety of clients and knows how to maintain reliable, top notch service.
+With nearly 50 years of experience in the field, Westpark has worked with a variety of clients and knows how to maintain reliable, top-notch service.